wmoir/CleaningDataProject/CodeBook.md

 activity_id: factor with 6 levels "WALKING" "WALKING_UPSTAIRS" "WALKING_DOWNSTAIRS" "SITTING" "STANDING" "LAYING"

-feature: factor with 66 levels, see below
+feature: factor with 66 levels, see below for description

-mean: num
+mean: num, mean value of the feature

 ### Measures